propstm/flutter_challenge_henry/README.md

 - Sample project assumes APIs are being built and some static data is used for sample
 - A mock user list with various roles is used and based on role users see one of two detail pages.
 - Strongly typed data models have been created for users and scheduling
+- Users with a provider role can make a date and time selection to create a timeblock
+- When providers have selected a date, start time, and end time.
+Upon clicking the save button the DateTime values are passed along with providerId to the stub for the webservice, the values are logged out to the conosle.
+- Users with a client role are shown a list of timeblocks, or 15 minute segments
+- When client users select a segment they are prompted to reserve that timeslot and a web service call to save that has been stubbed out with logging of the parameters.

+  Video of app functionality available on [Google Drive](https://drive.google.com/file/d/1o-zg_cwMuilRj99WVsjq_GIbrtM-1Fr-/view?usp=sharing)

 ## Trade-offs
 - To speed up development for client timeslot selection I did not add any dateTime data to the timeslot object and all data in mock is simple/best case scenario